 Static code analysis

-Static code analysis tools have been widely used to analyze problems with new code before it's submitted into a repository.
+Static code analysis tools have been widely used to analyze problems with code before it's submitted into a repository.
 These tools often suggest improvements or recommend security enhancements by looking at the code structure.
 These static code analysis tools now also use AI to improve this process.

 Kostrzewski said intelligent static code analysis tools to consider include Code Climate Quality and CodeBeat.
 Another good option is DeepCode, which uses AI to build more comprehensive analysis techniques with fewer rules.

-Also, Ubisoft has also been working on a new set of AI tools for source code analysis that scan code for common errors as it's checked in.
+Also, Ubisoft has also been working on a set of AI tools for source code analysis that scan code for common errors as it's checked in.
 It has worked with Mozilla to develop Clever-Commit to spot code bugs in the Firefox browser.

 Predict software delivery times